ChawitC/M3DA/README.md

 Email: cc841@sussex.ac.uk

-# Points of Deep Understanding
+# Points of Deeper Understanding
 + (1) Models were made in Maxon Cinema4D
 with texture using UV projection method (Coke can) or texture baking (Sprite bottle & Dr Pepper cup).